Social engineering and the psychology of cybercrime

 Cybercrime in Texas public schools

 Texas school districts have not been immune to attacks.
 In January 2020, a school district in Central Texas suffered a phishing attack.
-The hacker spoofed emails, fabricated a trusted identity, and was able to complete three separate transactions resulting in a $2.3 million loss.
+The hacker spoofed emails, fabricated a trusted identity, and completed three separate transactions resulting in a $2.3 million loss.

 The local police department is working with the FBI and has recovered approximately $800,000 of the loss.
 Meanwhile, law enforcement has several strong leads and hopes to recover additional funds.